Thursday, March 28, 2024

 It was after this exchange that had fans scratching their heads.
 Why were the other members passive-aggressively ganging up on Hwayoung?

-To add fuel to the fire, on July 27th, T-ara returned from the Japanese tour, and the press, and fans, were greeted by the sight of Hwayoung wearing a cast on her left leg and being pushed in a wheelchair.
-This made for extremely bad optics – they couldn’t believe T-ara would public criticize Hwayoung for being injured.
+To add fuel to the fire, on July 27th, T-ara returned from the Japanese tour and the press, and fans, were greeted by the sight of Hwayoung wearing a cast on her left leg and being pushed in a wheelchair.
+This made for extremely bad optics – they couldn’t believe T-ara would publicly criticize Hwayoung for being injured.

 This was when the rumors of bullying began to spread across the internet, and online sleuths spend hours scouring the internet to look for evidence that backed their claims.
 In one famous instance, a video of Eun-jung jokingly shoving a rice cake in Hwayoung’s mouth was interpreted as an attempted murder.
 Practically any perceived slights against Hwayoung were interpreted as bullying – netizens often assumed bad intentions where none existed.